ruuda/blog/posts/the-numeric-type-alignment-chart.md

 It’s a superset of json
 and [it features a gradual type system][types].
-Its main purpose is to generate json, yaml, and toml files, but it makes a pretty good json query language as well.
+Its main purpose is to generate json, yaml, and toml files, but it makes a pretty good json query language too.
 (Think `jq`, but without having to ask ChatGPT to write the query for you.)
-It supported integers early on, but to deliver on the “json superset” promise, the only piece that is still missing are floats;
+It supported integers early on, but to deliver on the json superset promise, the only piece that is still missing are floats;
 numbers that contain a decimal point or exponent.
 Adding those turns out to be a rabbit hole of trade-offs.